 Continued from the previous page.

-I haven’t even counted my family, who send me moral support and provide printing services even though I have wandered dismayingly far from their fold; Dan and Judy Peterson, who have invested countless hours not only in managing my leftover Wisconsin affairs but also informing the Amazon Medical Project, Inc.; Kim Stokes, who handles all our U.S. administrative chores; and many friends who help in myriad ways, from providing me with watercolor paints for my spare time to sending me Christmas cards to simply being friends.
+I haven’t even counted my family, who send me moral support and provide printing services even though I have wandered dismayingly far from their fold; Dan and Judy Peterson, who have invested countless hours not only in managing my leftover Wisconsin affairs but also in forming the Amazon Medical Project, Inc.; Kim Stokes, who managed all our U.S. administrative tasks for over twenty years, and Melissa Traynham, who is doing that work now; and many friends who help in a myriad ways, from providing me with watercolor paints for my spare time to sending me Christmas cards to simply being friends.

-But I still feel lucky to be doing what I am doing, and am immensely proud of our Peruvian staff and their abilities.
+But whether I am in Peru or in Wisconsin, I feel lucky to be doing what I am doing, and am immensely proud of our Peruvian staff and their abilities.